theGhostJW/webdriver-w3c/doc/Tutorial.md

 Here's what happened:

-1.  `test_suite` is a Tasty tree of individual `WebDriver` test cases.
+1.  `test_suite` is a Tasty tree of individual `WebDriverT` test cases.
 2.  `defaultWebDriverMain` is a Tasty function that runs test trees.
-In this case we've also used `localOption` to tweak how the tests run -- suppressing the usual session log output.
+In this case we've also used `localOption` to tweak how the tests run -- in this case suppressing the usual session log output and running the browser in private mode.

 Tasty gave us lots of nice things for free, like pretty printing test results and timings.